 Geography is a highly application-oriented and socially relevant science which is concerned with issues of the environment such as climate change, urbanisation and scarcity of resources.
 Such changes take place at a relatively fast rate and present significant challenges to today's society.
 Nowadays it is only possible to tackle these highly complex process chains between nature and society using a highly interdisciplinary approach to solution-finding.
 This is precisely where integrative geography makes a significant contribution.
 The key research objects of geography are time and space – that is to say processes of particular relevance for society which take place on various temporal and spatial scales.
 Geography is a highly interdisciplinary subject which is at the intersection between natural and social sciences.

 The bachelor's degree in Geography gives students an in-depth knowledge of processes which are characterised by the increasing interrelationships of nature and society.
-At present, three main branches of geography are taught in the bachelor programme at the University of Fribourg.
-These are human geography, physical geography and the field of geographical information systems.
+At present, two main branches of geography are taught in the bachelor programme at the University of Fribourg.
+These are human geography and physical geography.
 They give a comprehensive insight into the condition and processes of the lithosphere, hydrosphere, cryosphere, biosphere and atmosphere, and provide an understanding of economic, urban and political developments, and their consequences for the environment.

 Learning outcomes and career openings